What to make of non-inferiority and equivalence testing with a post-specified margin?: Introduction

-In this article we will shed light on these curious questions by considering a series of rather confounding hypothetical scenarios (Sections 2 and 3) as well as a number of relevant, potentially problematic actual outcomes from biomedical research, where equivalence testing has been widely used for decades (Section 4).
+In this article we will shed light on these curious questions by considering a series of rather confounding hypothetical scenarios (Sections 2 and 3) as well as a number of relevant case studies from biomedical research, where equivalence testing has been widely used for decades (Section 4).
 We conclude (Section 5) with an invitation for further discussion about how best to address the title question: what to make of equivalence testing with a \emph{post}-specified margin?